TCox-Lab/PicRed_Biref/README.md

 The script can be set to output colour overlays of each of the quantified channels.
 This is especially useful in QC'ing outputs, and for visual representations such as figures.

-Each analysis will output a Red-Orange, Yellow, and Green overlay of the original image in `.png` format in the same folder as the original image.
+Each analysis will output a Red-Orange, Yellow, and Green overlay of the original image in `.png` format in the same directory as the original image.
 (_The original image always remains unchanged_)

 ---